earth2observe/downscaling-tools/doc/index.rst

-e2o_downscaling-tools consists of a number of python programs and procedures that facilitate local application of the earth2observe global water resources reanalysis.
-The tools can connect directly to the project's data server and save (resampled) data to a local computer for further analysis or direct application.
-The current first versions of the tool focusses on downscaling the global forcing dataset used in the project :cite:`weedonwfdei2014`.
+e2o_downscaling-tools consists of a number of python programs and procedures that facilitate local application of the earth2observe global water resources reanalysis (http://www.earth2observe.eu).
+The tools can connect directly to the project's data server (http://wci.earth2observe.eu) and save (resampled) data to a local computer for further analysis or direct application.
+The current first versions of the tool focusses on downscaling the global forcing dataset used in the project.

 Installation